Originally written and posted by Jamie Huddlestone (April 2010)

 Molly: an eclectic revived tradition from East Anglia that is gaining popularity throughout the Midlands.

-Understandably, the Cotswold traditions are the most widely practised amongst the morris sides of Oxfordshire, but most of the others are represented: for details, see below.
+Understandably, the Cotswold traditions are the most widely practised amongst the morris sides of Oxfordshire, but most of the others are represented: for details, see the list of clubs below.

 What does morris dancing involve?